|

 Fine

-visited during his studies include the Academius Stolaris on Sirius
+visited during their studies include the Academius Stolaris on Sirius

 5, the Solarium Panatica on Stricium, and the Braxiatel

-Collection (City of Death); he became familiar enough
+Collection (City of Death); they became familiar enough

-with several major works of art from Earth that he was later able to
+with several major works of art from Earth that they were later able to

 construct holographic duplicates of them to disguise an ancillary